 If your daily routine requires frequent typing, grasping, or other repetitive hand motions, you’re also more likely to experience wrist pain.
 Without proper diagnosis and treatment, wrist pain can lead to disability, negatively affecting your quality of life.
-At Restore Osteo of Colorado in Aurora and Golden, Colorado, the team of integrative health care professionals regularly works with patients to relieve wrist pain.
+At Restore Osteo of Colorado in Aurora, Golden, Colorado Springs, and Thornton, Colorado, the team of integrative health care professionals regularly works with patients to relieve wrist pain.
 To schedule an appointment, call the nearest office or book a consultation online today.

 Wrist pain is a common musculoskeletal problem that affects people of all ages.
 Sometimes, it occurs due to a sudden injury like a sprain or fracture; other times, it’s a result of chronic, underlying health problems like carpal tunnel syndrome or osteoarthritis.